NCTU-Math-Software/final_project-chen-yu-ye/README.md

 The user can choose the final number the sequence adds up to by modifing the varible "num".

-The user can choose verification range by modifing first virable and second virable of the function "verify".Then the range will be bewteen these two numbers.
+The user can choose verification range by modifing first virable and second virable of the function "verify".Then the range will lie bewteen these two numbers.

 The user can use the program by clicking the run button(F5).